-The programme consists of 120 credits of taught modules (chosen from the list of approved modules) taken during semesters 1 and 2 (and examined during the May/June examination period) and a compulsory 60 credit MSc Physics Research Project (SPA7012P) undertaken during semesters 2 and 3.
+The programme consists of 120 credits of taught modules (chosen from the list of approved modules) taken during semesters 1 and 2, and a compulsory 60 credit MSc Physics Research Project (SPA7012P) undertaken during semesters 2 and 3.
 The MSc project will be based on a Theoretical Physics topic.
-In addition to the Theoretical Physics project, there are compulsory taught modules:
+In addition to the Theoretical Physics project, there is a compulsory taught module: